NicXFang/nicxfang.github.io/_pages/research.md

 </style>

 ## Research
-The research efforts at Professor Fang’s group concentrate on focusing **wave physics** into sub-wavelength scales.
+The research efforts in Professor Fang’s group concentrate on focusing **wave physics** into sub-wavelength scales.
 While the main efforts focus on new insights of design for advanced manufacturing of **wave functional material and devices**, his group also actively pursue the applications in the areas of **energy conversion**, **communication**, and **biomedical imaging**.
 His research also leads to over 16 patent applications on nano- and micro-fabrication, additive manufacturing, and imaging technologies with successful technology transfer to industry (e.g. Osram, BASF, Nissan) and startups.

 <hr>
 <div class="jumbotron">